Tuesday, January 26, 2016

 They replied.

-“Can I have a dollar?” the homeless man asked.
+"Well, I'm not going, but can I have a dollar?" the homeless man asked.

-“i really need enthusiasm out of you.”
+"I really need enthusiasm out of you."

 "Can I have a dollar!"
 He joyfully asked.

-“Yes” my family said in unison.
+"Yes," my family said in unison with lots of vigor.

 We turned to walk down the stairs.